Get exclusive member benefits & effect social change. Join Today

 Erectile dysfunction (ED) is a man’s inability to achieve an erection.
 This can cause ISD in the man, who may feel he is a failure sexually.
 Perceived failure in both men and women (failure to orgasm, for example) can cause the individual experiencing the dysfunction to have ISD.

-Erectile dysfunction is not caused by aging.
-It can be a sign of medical problems, including:
+Erectile dysfunction isn’t necessarily due to aging.
+It can be a sign of medical problems such as:

-In the majority of ISD cases, medical conditions are less important than each partner’s attitude about sexual intimacy.
+In the majority of ISD cases, medical conditions aren’t as influential as each partner’s attitude about sexual intimacy.

-You may be diagnosed with ISD if you experience low sexual desire and it causes you distress personally or in your relationship.
+You may have ISD if you experience low sexual desire and it causes you distress personally or in your relationship.

 Your doctor can look for causes of ISD and recommend strategies that may help.
-After questioning you about your medical history, the doctor may prescribe some or all of the following tests:
+After recording your medical history, the doctor may prescribe some or all of the following tests:

 After treating any medical conditions, your doctor may recommend evaluation by a sex therapist or psychiatrist, either individually or as a couple.